Nighttime photo of the new Lima Airport terminal sign taken by a local airport taxi driver, showing travelers the updated terminal entrance in 2025.

 How To Find Your Baggage Quicker

-Here’s a step-by-step tip that most travelers don’t know, and yes, I’ve tested it myself:
+Here’s the step-by-step tip that most travelers don’t know, and yes, I’ve tested it myself:

 Go to the official Lima Airport website.